iSECPartners/ssl-conservatory/ios/README.md

 ensure that the certificate chain is valid.

-### Convenience delegate classes
+### Convenience delegate classes for NSURLConnection and NSURLSession

 This library also provides convenience classes for connections relying on NSURLConnection and NSURLSession.

-The ISPPinnedNSURLConnectionDelegate and ISPPinnedNSURLSessionDelegate implement the connection authentication methods within respectively the the NSURLConnectionDelegate and NSURLSessionDelegate protocols, in order to automatically validate the server's certificate based on SSL pins configured using the setupSSLPinsUsingDictionnary: method.
+The ISPPinnedNSURLConnectionDelegate and ISPPinnedNSURLSessionDelegate implement the connection authentication methods within respectively the NSURLConnectionDelegate and NSURLSessionDelegate protocols, in order to automatically validate the server's certificate based on SSL pins loaded using the setupSSLPinsUsingDictionnary: method.

 To implement certificate pinning in their Apps, developers should simply extend these classes when creating their own connection delegates.